neoayus/dotfiles/README.md

-# Dotfiles README
+# Dotfiles

-This is my personal dotfile configuration for my Linux setup.
+This is my personal dotfile configuration Arch linux.

 ## Tiling Window Manager
 - **Hyprland**: My chosen tiling window manager for a fast and efficient workflow.